kaepek/calibration/README.md

 - 3 phase H-Bridge, sinusoidal fit (Sinudoidal model fit fom BEMF measurements) PWM motor controllers (Sinusoidal PWM [SPWM])
 - 3 phase H-Bridge, direct fit (fit direcly from BEMF measurements) PWM motor controllers (Direct PWM [DPWM])

-In either case the raw capture data needs to be combined from the ADC and Encoder microcontroller collected data (for each run) and the result processed to smooth out errors via the [Combination and smoothing procedure]()
+In either case the raw capture data needs to be combined from the ADC and Encoder microcontroller collected data (for each run) and the result processed to smooth out errors via the [combination and smoothing procedure](#combination-and-smoothing-procedure)

-## Combination and smoothing procedure:
+## Combination and smoothing procedure

 1. Combine the collected `./calibration-data/[run_id]/raw_capture_data.jsonl` file `npm run combine:rotation-voltage-network-data --run_id=[run_id]`, you will recieve a file `merged_capture_data.csv` in the `./calibration-data/[run_id]` folder if successful, this program will report how well it matched records, high match rate is expect ~98% for good runs.
 Less than 98% can indicate a loss of sync between the ADC and Encoder microcontroller data recorders, or other issues, try re-running a new trial experiment in this case and abandon the bad data capture.
 2. Inspect the `./calibration-data/[run_id]/merged_capture_data.csv` file using the following command and tune the kalman settings at the top of the relevant file `tune-rotation-voltage-data-smoothing.py` (trial and error if nessesary, looking for kalman closely following the signal without to much noise).